RUTHLESS RYBAKINA REIGNS SUPREME WITH DOMINANT DISPLAY IN MUBADALA ABU DHABI OPEN FINAL

-(MENAFN- Dubai PR Network) Elena Rybakina seals straight-sets victory over Daria Kasatkina at sold-out International Tennis Centre
+(MENAFN- Mid-East) Elena Rybakina seals straight-sets victory over Daria Kasatkina at sold-out International Tennis Centre

 Sofia Kenin and Bethanie Mattek-Sands crowned doubles champions